Best dehumidifiers - 9 models tried, tested and recommended by us

 There is a huge range of dehumidifiers on the market from a host of different brands.
 We sifted through countless models in our research to find the most effective, efficient, and reliable – then tested our shortlist.

-• Ease of use: How easy each dehumidifier was to set up?
+• Ease of use: How easy each dehumidifier was to set up.
 Did it come with instructions, and how long did it take to read and work out how to use it?

 • How many functions did it offer: Did it only offer different speed modes or a laundry setting?

-• Value-for-money: Is it worth the price tag, or could you get an equal experience for less money?
+• Value for money: Is it worth the price tag, or could you get an equal experience for less money?
 Do the more expensive models offer a better experience?

 • How easy it was to clean and store: We always want to know how to clean a dehumidifier to keep it well-maintained, so we looked at how straightforward that was for each model.
 We also looked at how easy they were to empty plus if the components were easy to remove for cleaning.

 Although our top dehumidifiers are listed above, we're constantly assessing and testing the latest releases to make sure we're recommending the very top products on the market.
+Read our full explainer of how we test dehumidifiers for more about our in-depth process.

 Jessica Carter